fastice/GrIMPNotebooks/README.md

 Notebooks for working with Greenland Ice Mapping Project (GrIMP) data archived at NSIDC, which are funded by the NASA [MEaSUREs](https://earthdata.nasa.gov/esds/competitive-programs/measures) program.

+## Release Notes

+2025-08-20  Updated to fix issues with NSIDC migration of data sets to cloud.
+The binder/environment.yml file updated to work with python 3.12 (tested on mac osx sequoia).

 ## Binder

 These notebooks can run locally on a users own machine or cloud resource, but users can also run them remotely free of charge as a [*binder*](https://jupyter.org/binder) app.
 Advantages to *binder* are: